volvofixthis/airpods-mute/README.md

 ```

 ### Deps
-You need to install aplay, mpg123, journalctl
+You need to install amixer, mpg123, journalctl
-Don't forget about your own, custom sounds to mute and unmute